Back to all issues

 Evidence-Based Facts

-Source: CMS National Health Expenditure Data
+Source · CMS National Health Expenditure Data

-41% of adults have medical debt, with 23% owing more than $1,000
+Roughly 4 in 10 U.S. adults report having some form of medical debt, with millions owing more than $1,000

-Source: KFF Health Care Debt Survey 2022
+Source · KFF Health Care Debt Survey

-Source: KFF Employer Health Benefits Survey 2023
+Source · KFF Employer Health Benefits Survey 2024

 Learn More from Reputable Sources